Want to know our secret to not getting robbed while travelling in Central America and the rest of the world?

 Why we don’t have travel insurance…

 If lottery tickets are an unofficial tax on those people that can’t do maths, then travel insurance is a tax on the overly fearful.
 For insurance companies to stay afloat, they have to take quite a bit more money than they pay out.
 In other words, travel insurance is not necessary for the vast majority of tourists.

 Travel insurance may seem like a good deal, but keep a close eye on the small print.
 I nearly ended up paying £30 a month for insurance that wouldn’t cover my electronics!
 Excluding electronics, my entire bag is barely worth more than £30.
 When I enquired how much it would be to cover all my electronics, the total skyrocketed.
 I quickly worked out that my travel insurance payments would equal the value of my stuff in a little under five months.
 I decided against it and eight months of travel later my electronics are all still working fine – phew!

 That being said, there are some rare cases where you might want to consider travel insurance.
+For example if you rent a car, motor insurance is must.
 If not being covered would leave you sleepless, then you’re not just paying for the cover, you are paying for the peace of mind and that’s worth having.
 I have friends and brothers that are just plain clumsy.
 They drop, lose or drown their phones at least three times a year.
 If you aren’t careful and you’re planning to party hard during your trip, then travel insurance instantly becomes a much better deal because the chances of breakages are that much higher.

 Don’t let crime be part of your travel adventure!